Ads

 After a tight nut is broken loose, it can be completely backed off or unscrewed more quickly with an open-end than with a box-end wrench.
 In this case, a combination wrench can be used.
 A combination wrench has a box end on one end and an open-end wrench of the same size on the other.

-Another option for removing a nut from a bolt is the ratcheting box-end wrench, which can be swung back and forth to remove the nut or bolt.
+Another option for removing or installing a nut or bolt is the ratcheting box-end wrench, which can be swung back and forth to remove the nut or bolt.
 The box-end, combination, and ratcheting wrenches are shown in Figure 7.

 Figure 7.
 Ratcheting, box-end, and combination wrenches